47degrees/fp-with-arrow-videos/Validated.md

 # Validated :: Valid

-If the value is what's expected AKA a happy path, it's represented in the __Valid__ case
+If the value is what's expected, AKA a happy path, it's represented in the __Valid__ case

 ```kotlin, [.highlight: 3]
 sealed class Validated<out E, out A>